Get in touch

 I decided to take this on myself.
 I conducted interviews, built research artifacts, and designed solutions based on what employees actually needed.
 The work was strong enough that the team shipped it.
 It became the foundation for Meerby, their rebrand.

-requests managed every day
+requests managed every week

 Context

-Scaling without addressing the design debt in the application meant inheriting those problems at every new store.
+Beacons helps retailers get customers the help they need, faster.
+When a customer presses a help button, the right staff member is dispatched to the right place.
+The team had plans to scale to new retailers.
+Scaling without addressing design debt meant inheriting those problems at every new store.
 This was an opportune time to fix them.

 Research

-My effort should be visible and not averaged into the store.
+My effort should be visibile

 Canadian Tire, Floor Employee